 Statement of Carl Pope, Sierra Club Executive Director

 "Over the past year President Obama has made the state of our union much stronger, even in face of a raft of inherited problems and other unforeseen calamities.
-The president is working very hard to rescue, restore, and rebuild the American economy and the middle class--but he can't do it alone.
+The president is working very hard to move our country beyond the many challenges now before us--but he can't do it alone.
 While his administration has done more on clean energy and climate change than any other in history, much hangs in the balance until Congress acts.
-We join the president in making a renewed and urgent call for Congress to finalize bipartisan, comprehensive energy reform legislation this year.
+We join the president in making a renewed and urgent call for Congress to finalize comprehensive energy reform legislation this year.

 "All eyes remain tightly focused on the United States Senate.
-With millions of Americans still out of work, it's time for the Senate to get serious about passing bipartisan, comprehensive clean energy and climate legislation.
-In addition to slashing our dangerous dependence on oil and creating millions of new jobs, clean energy legislation will restore American industry, rebuild the middle class, and rescue our economy by putting it back on a path to long-term, sustained prosperity.
+With millions of Americans still out of work, it's time for the Senate to get serious about passing comprehensive clean energy and climate legislation.
+In addition to slashing our dangerous dependence on oil and creating millions of new jobs, clean energy legislation will revitalize American industry, create a new a middle class, and put our economy back on the path to long-term, sustained prosperity.

 "In the year ahead, Congress faces a stark choice: build a clean energy economy that puts America back to work and makes us more secure, or bail out Big Oil and other polluters and maintain a dirty energy status quo that we can quite literally no longer afford.

 "Just this week, Brazil, India, China, South Africa and other countries reconfirmed the commitments they made last month in Copenhagen.
 These commitments were made as a direct result of President Obama's personal leadership and Congress now needs to do its part to show that America is ready to lead.
 Unless Congress acts soon, we risk falling further behind in the ongoing global race to build the clean energy industries that will fuel the world's economies in the 21st century.